caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 // can be called as ExampleMethod(1, 2, 7d) with fully positional parameters
 // or as ExampleMethod(twist: 7d, x: 1, y: 2) with fully named parameters (they can be in any order)
-// or as ExampleMethod(1, twist: 7d, y: 2) with a mixture of positional and named parameters
+// or as ExampleMethod(1, twist: 7d, y: 2) with a mixture of positional and named parameters, the latter in any order
 // but *not* as ExampleMethod(twist: 7d, 1, 2) or as ExampleMethod(1, 7d, y: 2)
 ```